ramyma/a8r8/README.md

 #### One-Click Windows WSL2 (**RECOMMENDED**)

-1. Install [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and/or[Automatic1111 webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui#installation-and-running) and/or [ComfyUI](https://github.com/comfyanonymous/ComfyUI)  if you haven't yet
+1. Install [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge?tab=readme-ov-file#installing-forge) and/or[Automatic1111 webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui#installation-and-running) and/or [ComfyUI](https://github.com/comfyanonymous/ComfyUI)  if you haven't yet
-2. Download [one-click-installer-wsl.bat](https://github.com/ramyma/a8r8/raw/main/one-click-installer-wsl.bat) and [install.sh](https://github.com/ramyma/a8r8/raw/main/install.sh) in the folder you want to install the application in
+2. Download latest One-Click Installer from [latest release](https://github.com/ramyma/a8r8/releases/latest) or[one-click-installer-wsl.bat](https://github.com/ramyma/a8r8/raw/main/one-click-installer-wsl.bat) and [install.sh](https://github.com/ramyma/a8r8/raw/main/install.sh) in the folder you want to install the application in
 3. Go to the folder where you downloaded the files
 4. Right click within the folder and choose `Open in Terminal`
 5. Run `.\one-click-installer-wsl.bat`